How to make a complaint

 This focuses on complaints about Government departments and public organisations other than the NHS, as those complaints must in law be referred to us by an MP.

 While similar considerations relate to complaints about the NHS, such complaints do not have to be made through an MP, although MPs may wish to assist people to put their complaints to us.
 If you have such a case about the NHS, we will be happy to discuss it with you.

 The questions we will ask about any complaint we receive are whether:

 - it is about action which we can investigate;

 - it is an eligible complaint;

 - it is properly made by a suitable person;

 - it is not premature.

-If these conditions are met, then we will go on to consider whether it is otherwise a complaint on which the Ombudsman can add value and, if we believe that she can, then a decision is made to investigate it.
+If these conditions are met, then we will go on to consider whether it is otherwise a complaint on which we can add value and, if we believe that we can, then a decision is made to investigate it.